-The parking lot is actually the most impressive part of the lower grove, with quite a few sequoias.
-From the parking lot, a wide, well-worn trail with wooden fences on either side leads a mile uphill to the Grizzly Giant.
-There are some big sequoias near the beginning of the trail, and they make a fine sight, but as the trail climbs they become widely scattered, giving way to a dense young pine forest with just an occasional sequoia.
+After a few hundred yards the boardwalk gives way to a half-mile-long trail lined with wooden fences that climbs to the Grizzly Giant (the trail looks like dirt but is actually a special pavement that shouldn't get muddy).
+There are some big sequoias near the beginning of the trail.
+As the trail climbs the sequoias become widely scattered, giving way to a dense young pine forest with just an occasional sequoia.
 The sequoias tend to have dark trunks.
 There's one notable grouping that stands out, the Bachelor and Three Graces, a popular photographic subject.

 Eventually the dense pine forest gives way to the upper grove.
 The upper grove is exceptionally scenic, mainly because it's very open, an attribute that may not be natural; 3,000 understory trees were cut down in 1933 to improve the appearance of the grove.
 Even taking that into account, though, the grove still has a lot of exceptionally big sequoias, and they're fine-looking examples: stout, perfectly cylindrical, and with an attractive smooth, light-colored, reddish bark.
 When it's overcast they appear to glow against the background of dark foliage.

-© 2012, 2015 David Baselt
+© 2012, 2018 David Baselt